nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 ### 📌 Project Overview

-This repository hosts high-quality design materials developed to establish a cohesive and professional brand identity.
+This repository hosts quality design materials developed to establish a cohesive and professional brand identity.
 Each asset has been carefully crafted to convey the core values of AL'NE Natural Cosmetics—authenticity, sustainability, and sophistication.

 ### 🎨 Included Assets